 So, what’s the difference?
 Let’s take a look!

-Traditional Publishing vs. Self-Publishing 2019
+Self Publishing vs Traditional Publishing in 2019

 First, we’ll start with a quick rundown on each.
-Then, you can decide on traditional publishing vs self-publishing for your own author career as you navigate how to publish a book.
+Then, you can decide on traditional publishing vs self publishing for your own author career as you navigate how to publish a book.

 - Write a book.